unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

 - Unpack, and copy contents into ...org\unicode\cldr\util\data
 - Check in just the ones that are already checked in (eg check in 'africa', but not 'factory')

+A. If any IDs in zone.tab changed name, add the mapping to StandardCodes.FIX_UNSTABLE_TZID_DATA AND rerun CountItems.genSupplementalZoneData()
+   Eg {"America/Argentina/Buenos_Aires", "America/Buenos_Aires"},
+   (the format is new name to old name)

 Now Verify
-- Run CountItems.genSupplementalZoneData() to generate new data.
+- Run CountItems -Dmethod=genSupplementalZoneData to generate new data.
-  NOTE: should move into separate file to make this more turn-key
 - Paste the zoneItems into supplementalData.xml
   Add the version number, <zoneFormatting multizone="001 ...
 UZ" tzidVersion="2006g">
 - Paste the $tzid into supplementalMetadata.xml
 - CAREFULLY COMPARE THE RESULTS TO THE LAST VERSION

-A. If any IDs in zone.tab changed name, add the mapping to StandardCodes.FIX_UNSTABLE_TZID_DATA AND rerun CountItems.genSupplementalZoneData()
-   Eg {"America/Argentina/Buenos_Aires", "America/Buenos_Aires"},
-   (the format is new name to old name)

 B. If there are any $tzid's that are in the last version that are not in the current, find out what "real" alias it should point to.
 There are 2 types.